Danger!: Being the Log of Captain John Sirius

-"Danger!" is a story written by Arthur Conan Doyle for publication in Strand Magazine in July 1914.
-The story dealt with a fictitious European country (Norland) going to war with Great Britain, and was intended to call attention to the threat of submarines in warfare.
+"Danger!: Being the Log of Captain John Sirius" is a short story by Arthur Conan Doyle, first published in The Strand Magazine in July 1914.

-The story has the submarines establish a blockade of British ports in order to cut off the nation's supplies, and culminates in the torpedoing of a large passenger liner.

 The story was collected in Danger! and Other Stories in 1918.
+It depicts a hypothetical scenario in which a small, fictional European country, Norland, manages to defeat the United Kingdom by an innovative naval strategy using a new technology, the practical combat submarine, to establish a blockade of British ports in order to cut off the nation's supplies, and culminates in the torpedoing of a large passenger liner.